A reader has skipped Black Friday and Cyber Monday — and every other shopping day so far.

 I’ll leave you with this advice: the holidays are a perfect time to give yourself a free present: a PFM.
 That stands for “personal finance manager.”
 It’s basically an online platform that lets you easily enter your earnings and spending so you can create budgets as painlessly as possible.
 These programs have been around for a number of years now, and they’re as safe as anything can be online.

-The two best, in my opinion, are Mint and PowerWallet.
-Mint has been around longer, but I think PowerWallet looks nicer.
+There are many budgeting apps to help you manage your finances.
+We have reviewed a few such as Mint and YNAB, Mint has been around longer.
 How should you choose?
-The same way: Whichever looks nicer to you.
+Whichever looks nicer to you and easily fits into your lifestyle.
 Why?
 Because you’ll be looking at it quite a bit, and if the design appeals to you, you’ll look at it just a little longer.

 Have a debt question?
 Can’t find what you need to know?
 We can!
 Submit any debt or finance question you have, and we’ll tap a pro who will respond as quickly as possible.